-Example: BTS|100

 Code Systems and Value Sets

 Successful message implementation requires that transmitted messages (message instances) contain valid values for coded fields.
 It is important to note that code sets are relatively dynamic and subject to change between publications of these implementation guides.